 Caregiver burden

-Zarit Caregiver Burden Interviews is a widely used tool for measuring caregiver burden
+Zarit Caregiver Burden Interview is a widely used tool for measuring caregiver burden.
+The scores range from 0 to 16, with higher scores indicating greater burden.

 Sleeping conditions